 "Southern food is good food because they aren't afraid of seasoning.
 Just throw in some bacon and cayenne," says Joe, plopping another stick of butter into his pan.
 "That's not so unusual now, but in the '60s, America's culinary landscape was a less seasoned place."
 History often casts the South as catching up with the North, but knowledge flows in every direction.
 Chef Joe watches his students, who have come from Iowa, Michigan, Connecticut and the other side of Savannah, tuck into his ethereal crab cakes.
 Before the night is over, two couples have already planned return visits.

-Click ahead for our two-day getaway guide.
+Click or tap ahead for our two-day getaway guide.